Luis Felipe Areta

 Luis Felipe Areta Sampériz (born 28 March 1942 in San Sebastián, Guipúzcoa) is a retired Spanish triple jumper.

-His personal best jump was 16.36 metres, achieved in July 1968 in Estocolmo.
+His personal best jump was 16.36 metres, achieved in July 1968 in Stockholm.
 He had a better indoor mark with 16.47 metres, achieved at the 1968 European Indoor Games in Madrid.
 Both marks are former Spanish records.

 He is a numerary of Opus Dei from October 1959.
 Ordained priest in 1980, lives in Bilbao.